moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

     In non-privileged mode, user-level processes do not directly handle interrupts.
 Instead, they rely on the kernel to manage and respond to interrupts on their behalf.

   - **Limited Access:**
     User-level processes do not have the necessary privileges to directly interact with hardware or manage interrupt requests.
-The operating system mediates these interactions to ensure security and prevent unauthorized access to system resources.

   ### Mode Switching During Interrupts:

   - **Transition to Privileged Mode:**
     When an interrupt occurs, there is often a transition from non-privileged mode to privileged mode.
 This transition allows the kernel to take control and handle the interrupt, ensuring proper management of system resources.

-  - **Secure Handling:**
-    Mode switching during interrupts helps maintain system security by ensuring that critical interrupt handling and associated operations are performed by the trusted kernel.

-  **Note:** The specifics of interrupt handling can vary depending on the architecture and operating system implementation.
-The information provided here presents a generalized view of interrupt handling in privileged and non-privileged modes.
   ```

 ## printf () Function in C (what is happening in the background ? )